How long can a colonial ship stay at sea?

 Dried Vegetables

-Chickpeas, peas, beans and lentils were dried and made up the main body of a stew along with some salt port or fish.
-There were few vegetables that could be dried and last for anything longer than a couple of weeks, so the choice was very limited to the vegetables that would last.
+Chickpeas, peas, beans, and lentils were dried and made up the main body of a stew along with some salt pork or fish.
+There were few vegetables that could be dried and last for anything longer than a couple of weeks, so the choice was very limited to the vegetables that had.

 Other foods